CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ## Mass Spectrometry Data Processing for the Feature Based Molecular Networking Workflow

-In brief, mass spectrometry processing softwares have been adapted to export files that can be used with the Feature Based Molecular Networking (FBMN) workflow on GNPS.
+In brief, mass spectrometry processing softwares have been adapted to export two files (*feature quantification table* and *MS/MS spectral file*) that can be used with the Feature Based Molecular Networking (FBMN) workflow on GNPS.
 These softwares and their main features are presented in the table below, along with a step-by-step documentation to use for FBMN on GNPS (FBMN Documnetation):

 |  Processing tool | FBMN Documentation  | Interface  |  Platform | Code availability|Target user|
 |---|---|---|---|---|---|